-- 28. The school makes an annual audit of training needs for all staff taking into account school priorities as well as personal professional development.
+28. The school makes an annual audit of training needs for all staff taking into account school priorities as well as personal professional development.
 The school is allocated funding from the Standards Fund each year that it may use to meet identified needs.
-Particular support will be given to NQTs and other new members of staff.
-In addition the school has regular visits from SEN specialist teachers and professionals who provide advice to staff support the success and progress of individual pupils.
-The Speech Language Therapist visits regularly to assess and plan support for targeted pupils.
-These programmes are then delivered by the Inclusion Leader (SENDCo) and/or Teaching Assistant.
-The Headteacher and Inclusion Leader (SENDCo) take responsibility for prioritising the training needs of staff. - 29.
-Specialist training has been provided to the Inclusion Leader (SENDCo) who has attained the National SEN Coordination award. - 30.
-In addition the school has regular visits from SEN specialist teachers and professionals who provide advice to staff support the success and progress of individual pupils.
-The Speech Language Therapist visits regularly to assess and plan support for targeted pupils.
-These programmes are then delivered by the Inclusion Leader (SENDCo) and/orTeaching Assistant.
+Particular support will be given to ECTs and other new members of staff.
+In addition, the school has regular visits from SEN specialist teachers and professionals who provide advice to staff support the success and progress of individual pupils The Headteacher and Inclusion Leader (SENDCo) take responsibility for prioritising the training needs of staff.

+29. The school has regular meetings from SEN specialist teachers and professionals who provide advice to staff support the success and progress of individual pupils.
+SEN specialist teachers make visits to the school to meet directly with staff and individual pupils to offer personalised programs of support.
+The Speech-Language Therapist communicates regularly with the Inclusion leader (SENDCo) and will make visits to assess and plan support for targeted pupils.
+These programmes are then delivered by Teaching Assistant and monitored by both class teachers and the Inclusion Leader (SENDCo)